UvA-FNWI/parallel-demo/reference/C-language.md

 ```c
 "Hello world\n"
 ```
-ends the string with a new line (and the implicit terminating null character).
+ends the string with a new line.

 Floating point `double` constants are written like `10.2`, `-3.14159`, `1.2e3`, `3e-2`.